yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 - Mismatching API keys or Device IDs.
 This can happen if Session Replay and standard event instrumentation use different API keys or Device IDs.
 - Session Replay references the wrong project.
 - Short sessions.
 If a users bounces within a few seconds of initialization, the SDK may not have time to upload replay data.
 - Page instrumentation.
-If Session Replay isn't implemented on all pages...
+If Session Replay isn't implemented on all pages a user visits, their session may not capture properly